Autodesk-Forge/forge-viewmodels/README.md

 # Description

 This basic C# WebAPI back-end sample implements a basic list of Buckets and Objects with an [Autodesk Forge 2 Legged OAuth](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/).
-The front-end was desiged with pure HTML + JavaScript (jQuery, Bootstrap), no ASPx features.
+The front-end was desiged with pure HTML + JavaScript (jQuery, Bootstrap), no ASPx features (i.e. no WebForms or MVC on this sample).
 It should look like:

 ![](indexpage.png)